 Knowing what to do during one of these emergencies is a valuable, lifesaving skill.
 To increase the chances of survival, Clackamas Fire District #1 has the following programs/information available:

 Our goal is to strategically locate AED devices where their life saving potential will be greatest.

-In an ongoing commitment to promote the safety and welfare of our citizens, Clackamas Emergency Services Foundation will offer financial assistance in the amount of up to $500 for Automated External Defibrillator (AED) devices for any school, business or organization in Clackamas County.
+In an ongoing commitment to promote the safety and welfare of our citizens, the Clackamas Emergency Services Foundation will offer financial assistance up to $500 for an Automated External Defibrillator (AED) device, if approved, for any school, business, or organization in Clackamas County..

 The application process is simple:

 - An AED request form must be submitted for approval as well as a letter describing your business or establishment.
 (Click HERE for form).

 - Upon approval, the requesting agency will be sent a letter of commitment

 - AED receipt and installation will be tracked